Well-posedness of a first-order-in-time model for nonlinear acoustics with nonhomogeneous boundary conditions: Introduction

 Interest in first-order formulations stems largely from their practical advantages in the design of efficient numerical methods, particularly in the context of adaptive space-time discretizations.
-In the case of the linear acoustics equation \eqref{eq:linsys}, effectiveness has already been demonstrated as a foundation for discontinuous Galerkin methods, see \cite[Section 1]{QuadraticWave} and the references therein.
+In the case of the linear acoustics equation \eqref{eq:linsys}, effectiveness has already been demonstrated as a foundation for discontinuous Galerkin methods, see \cite{DoerflerFindeisenWienersZiegler:2019, bansal:2021}. \Margin{1.}

 To employ equation \eqref{eq:full_system_0} as a physically meaningful model for nonlinear wave propagation, it is essential to impose boundary conditions that reflect realistic scenarios.
 The goal of this paper is therefore to analyze the system \eqref{eq:full_system_0} under a variety of more general and physically relevant boundary conditions, rather than restricting the analysis to the commonly used homogeneous Dirichlet conditions.
 The specific choices of boundary conditions considered in this work ranging from \eqref{bc-a} to \eqref{bc-d} are explained below in section \ref{se:bcs}.